Product Description#

 Handsets (Apple iPhone 14, Samsung S23), Viavi Qualsar Grandmaster, Dell FH switch, Supermicro GH200 server.

-One of the most exciting areas of research is the application of AI/ML in the physical layer.
-Data is the fuel of AI.
-While synthetic data generation, powered by tools like Aerial NVIDIA Aerial Omniverse Digital Twin (AODT) and NVIDIA Sionna/Sionna RT, play a crucial role in AI-driven research, real-world OTA waveform data from live systems is equally essential.
-This is where Aerial Data Lake (ADL) comes in—a cutting-edge data capture platform designed to collect OTA RF data from the NVIDIA ARC-OTA testbed, enabling deeper insights and advancements in AI-native wireless 6G.
+While synthetic data generation, powered by tools like NVIDIA Omniverse Digital Twin and NVIDIA Sionna/Sionna RT, play a crucial role in AI-driven research, real-world OTA waveform data from live systems is equally essential.
+This is where Data Lake comes in—a cutting-edge data capture platform designed to collect real-time OTA RF data from the NVIDIA ARC-OTA testbed, enabling deeper insights and advancements in AI-native wireless 6G.

 The DCA captures UL I/Q samples from 7.2x fronthaul interface in addition to a sub-set of the FAPI messages exchanged between L2 and L1.